gloriama/hir-documentation/ADVICE.md

 * Remember to be openly, confidently clueless.
 Ask questions.
 You are still learning. *The entire time you spent as a student here is literally just 1% of a 25-year career in software engineering.* There are no things that you "should already know" that it’s too late to ask about.
 Seriously.
 Just Ask It™.

+* Face your fears.
+Notice what parts of your job you dread, feel unconfident in, or overprepare for.
+Do that part of your job more, and lean into the discomfort as something that is helping you grow.

 ## Bonus content

 ### Ways to impress juniors